 Used to, there were so many in the lake, it would be annoying to fish in the fall because every creek was choked full of them, and you were afraid the fish would never see your lure.
 And we would complain how bad the fishing was because there was too much food.
 I could regularly snatch them up in the spring, summer, fall and find them dying in the winter.

 While I'm not a biologist, I would offer that I have more hours on the fishery then most, as I make all of my living making fishing content, most of it on Kentucky Lake.
 My theory is that the shear biomass of carp on the system pilfered the zoo plankton that young threadfin shad needed to survive.
 Quite frankly the carp were much more efficient eaters being that carp can consume up to 20% of their bodyweight a day of microscopic organisms.
-A baby threadfin doesn't stand a chance in that buffet line next to millions of 20-pound carp.
+A baby threadfin doesn't stand a chance in that buffet line next to millions of carp.

-I also contest this is why so many anglers talk of catching non-keepers and then a big bass.
+I also contend this is why so many anglers talk of catching non-keepers and then a big bass.
 Then a lot of non-keepers and then another big bass.
 A 3- to 7-pound bass can eat a big gizzard shad.
 So those big bass are as healthy as I've ever seen them on Kentucky Lake.
 There have been a ton of big fish caught this year already.
 Because those bass are still eating big meals.
 But a 10-inch bass can't go eat a 6-inch gizzard shad.
 So those little fish are readily biting your little bait up on the bank.

 That's not uncommon, however, with the cyclical nature of good and bad spawn classes over the years.
 It just seems more compounded this year for whatever reason, be that carp, clear water, fluctuating levels, and this abnormally long winter weather.